Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 Why San Tan Valley Homeowners Should Care About This Now

 The homes in San Tan Valley were built in waves.
 Ocotillo started going up in the late 1990s.
 Fulton Ranch and Dobson Ranch followed in the 2000s.
-That means a lot of original plumbing from that era is hitting the 15-20 year mark — right when faucet cartridges wear out and corrosion becomes visible.
+Consequently, that means a lot of original plumbing from that era is hitting the 15-20 year mark — right when faucet cartridges wear out and corrosion becomes visible.

 A leaking faucet wastes water.
 In Arizona, where water costs are climbing every year, a slow drip adds up.
 We're talking 3,000+ gallons a year from a faucet that drips once every two seconds.
 That translates to real money on your water bill.